State Department Issues Travel Advisory Against Visiting Northern Israel

 Flight Cancellations, Other National Warnings

-The U.S. Embassy in Israel recommends Americans who are already in the country to join the State Department’s Smart Traveler Enrollment Program, a free service that enables the embassy to contact citizens in case of emergencies.
+The U.S. Embassy in Israel recommends that Americans who are already in the country join the State Department’s Smart Traveler Enrollment Program, a free service that enables the embassy to contact citizens in case of emergencies.

-It warned Americans to avoid all demonstrations and large gatherings as well as all areas with a heavy police presence.
+It warned Americans to avoid all demonstrations and large gatherings, as well as all areas with a heavy police presence.

 Some flights between the United States and Israel that were previously restarted have once again been canceled.